 - One of the following mobile devices:

-- Android phone with Android 8.0 or later
+- Android phone or tablet with Android 9.0 or later

 - The latest version of the Google Home app Android or iOS

 Note: It is strongly recommended you purchase Google Wifi from the country where you'll be using it.
 Since wireless regulations vary by country, you might experience performance or regulator violation issues if you move your Wifi device(s) to a different country and Google will be unable to offer support.

 - Traditional routers weren't designed for all the different ways we use Wi-Fi today.
 Walls and distance make it difficult for a single router to send a strong signal to every room in your home, which results in slow Wi-Fi and dead zones.

 - Google Wifi is a home Wi-Fi system that allows you to have reliable internet in more places in your home.

 - On top of great coverage, Google Wifi keeps your signal strong by transitioning you to the best Wifi point as you move throughout your home and the right Wi-Fi channel to avoid congestion.